Peter Barnes

 “To stand on my homeland, surrounded by our war dead, who fought heroically to defend Australia and their loved ones down the track, was a profound experience and initiated the creation of the song.” – Peter Barnes

-The song has been used for commemorative purposes across Australia by schools, churches, choirs, bands, councils, retirement homes, military services, RSL branches, and ANZAC tributes at NRL and AFL matches.
+Over the past twenty four years, the Australian war heroes song has been used for commemorative purposes across Australia by schools, churches, choirs, bands, councils, retirement homes, military services, RSL branches, and ANZAC tributes at NRL and AFL matches.

 Radio stations throughout Australia have broadcast the song leading up to ANZAC Day and Remembrance Day.
 The song has also been requested to be played at funerals (for veterans).